-- Use drawings/flashcards, talk about family, ask children the names of their parents, brothers, and sisters, ask them to draw their family on a piece of paper.
+- Use drawings/flashcards, talk about family, ask children the names of their parents, brothers, and sisters, and ask them to draw their family on a piece of paper.

 Introduce the word body.

-- Stand up, point to the parts of the body that you are speaking out loud: hair, head, face, eyes, eyebrows, eyelashes, ears, cheeks, nose, mouth/lips, teeth, chin, neck, shoulders, arms/hands, fingers, belly, legs, knees, toes, back.
+- Stand up, and point to the parts of the body that you are speaking out loud: hair, head, face, eyes, eyebrows, eyelashes, ears, cheeks, nose, mouth/lips, teeth, chin, neck, shoulders, arms/hands, fingers, belly, legs, knees, toes, back.

 - Use TPR: Show me your head/shoulders…etc., or phrases followed by demonstration: I wash my hair/face/teeth…I brush my hair.